epsilon537/boxlambda/docs/components_riscv_dbg.md

 4. The Arty-A7 FPGA scan chain is accessible through the board's FTDI-based USB serial port.
 5. The OpenOCD transport protocol name for this type of connection is **ftdi**.

+#### Starting a debug session on the Arty A7

-See the **Test Builds** section for the steps needed to set up an OpenOCD JTAG debug session on the Arty A7.
+See [here](test-build-hello-world.md#connecting-gdb-to-the-hello-world-build-on-arty-a7) for an example of the steps needed to set up an OpenOCD JTAG debug session on Verilator.

 ### RISCV-DBG Clock Frequency